eficode-academy/github-actions-katas/labs/storing-artifacts.md

 </details>

 Congratulations! 🎉 Push the updated workflow file to your repository.
-You now have a professional, efficient, and easy-to-understand CI/CD pipeline. ⭐
+You now have an efficient and easy-to-understand CI/CD pipeline. ⭐

 ### Resources